Mushi-mushi/mushi-mushi.github.io/tips/index.markdown

 for i in $(ls /sbin/*); do dpkg --search $i; done for i in $(ls /sbin/*); do dpkg --search $i 1>/dev/null; done
 {% endhighlight %}

-To investigate on different location in the $PATH [Back to the top](#header)
+[Back to the top](#header)

 Interesting Links: